ysyangntut/cvim0/README.md

 Demonstration for lectures of computer vision and image measurement

 # This is an exercise
-# This is updated
+# This is updated, modified
-I am doing some updates.
+We are doing some updates.